 SOUTH AUSTRALIAN ALCOHOL AND DRUG TREATMENT FRAMEWORK

-Instigated by SANDAS and funded by DASSA this 1 year project will produce a document that describes the AOD treatment and service delivery sector in South Australia.
-It is inspired by a similar project completed in Queensland which resulted in the ‘Queensland Alcohol and Other Drug Treatment Service Deliver Framework’.
+Instigated by SANDAS and funded by DASSA this project has delivered a document that describes the AOD treatment and service delivery sector in South Australia.

 The framework document will be used to increase understanding of the AOD sector and treatment pathways within other areas that work with AOD clients for example justice, primary health and mental health.
 It will also be a useful tool for strategic planning and staff training within the AOD sector.
 Further it will provide a strong platform to inform projects on treatment outcomes measures.